 - heart rate monitoring: Apple Watch running the Zwift companion app

 Let's brake it down.
 The Direto is the best value for money trainer.
-The Decathlon Rockrider 540 is also good value for money with a 100% aluminum frame and, most importantly, a 9 speed shimano rear hub.
+The Decathlon Rockrider 540 is also good value for money with a 100% aluminum frame and, most importantly, a 7 speeds shimano rear hub.
+So any bike with a 7 speed rear cassette or above will work with the Elite Direto.
 You're at around 1000$ for an Elite Direto plus a new compatible bike like this one.

 Zwift is a videogame simulation that can run on a PC, Mac, iOS, Android, or Apple TV and costs 15$ per month after a free monthly trial.
 It has a virtual world (Watopia) and more or less realistic versions of a few cities like New York and London.
 It is "multiplayer" so your avatar will run together with hundreds of other live riders at the same time.
 This means you can take races, run in groups, run with your friends, etc. You can freely roam and bike in the "game" and every slope, hill, mountain, downhill or flat road will feel real as Zwift is constantly communicating with your interactive trainer and adjusting its resistance.
 The other main mode is called ERG and it will set your trainer as an ergometer.
 It means that you will have to ride at a specified amount of watts, no matter the slope.
 There are training programs in Zwift that will leverage this mode to make you go through a specific workout, like the one you see in the main image at the top of this post.
 They can go from simple workouts to very elaborate training plans spanning months.